MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltallocatedeferredioworkitem.md

 ## -parameters

 ## -returns

 <b>FltAllocateDeferredIoWorkItem</b> returns <b>NULL</b> if there is insufficient memory in nonpaged pool to satisfy the request.
 Otherwise, it returns a pointer to the allocated work item.

-<b>FltAllocateDeferredIoWorkItem</b> returns <b>NULL</b> if there is insufficient memory in nonpaged pool to satisfy the request.
-Otherwise, it returns a pointer to the allocated work item.

-<b>FltAllocateDeferredIoWorkItem</b> returns <b>NULL</b> if there is insufficient memory in nonpaged pool to satisfy the request.
-Otherwise, it returns a pointer to the allocated work item.

 ## -remarks

 <b>FltAllocateDeferredIoWorkItem</b> allocates a deferred I/O work item from nonpaged pool.

 To insert this work item into a deferred I/O work queue, call <a href="..\fltkernel\nf-fltkernel-fltqueuedeferredioworkitem.md">FltQueueDeferredIoWorkItem</a>.